 - Wetlands Walk 2.4km loop (45 mins) Moderate fitness required

-The 6km Bicycle Track winds its way through the beautiful bushland, grassland and wetland areas of the Royal Botanic Gardens Cranbourne.
+The 6km Bicycle Track winds its way through the beautiful bushland, grassland and wetland areas of Cranbourne Gardens.
 Watch out for local wildlife including koalas, wallabies, echidnas and bandicoots.

 This is an easy ride over graveled paths, making it perfect for cyclists of all ages and fitness levels.
 Bike racks are available at the Visitor Centre and Woodland Picnic Area if you want to stop for a coffee, barbecue or stroll through the Australian Garden.